Jaraxal/install-hortonworks-docker-sandbox/README.md

 ## Create the project helper files

 To make it easy to switch between containers and projects, I like to create helper scripts.
 In the Docker sandbox scenario, I have 4 helper scripts.
 You can copy/paste the scripts as described below, or you can download the helper-scripts.zip file.
+All of these scripts should be run from within the project directory.

 ### create-container.sh